 Class Rank

-Class rank is a numerical position showing where a student falls academically within their graduating class — e.g. '15 out of 420' or 'top 5%' — traditionally reported on US transcripts but now omitted by most competitive high schools that prefer not to distinguish among strong students.
+Class rank is a numerical position showing where a student falls academically within their graduating class, e.g. '15 out of 420' or 'top 5%'.
+It was traditionally reported on US transcripts but is now omitted by most competitive high schools.

 Key Facts